GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-120/index.md

 The {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Show warning about Self-XSS when pasting code** [experiment](/docs/devtools/settings/experiments/) has been enabled by default.
 Self-XSS (self cross-site scripting) is an attack that tricks you into pasting malicious code into DevTools and lets an attacker gain control of your web accounts and personal information.

-When you attempt to paste code, the **Sources** panel now shows you the **Do you trust this code?** dialog and the **Console** now displays a similar warning.
+If you are a new DevTools user and you attempt to paste code, the **Sources** panel now shows you the **Do you trust this code?** dialog and the **Console** now displays a similar warning.
 Paste only the code that you understand and have reviewed yourself.
 To paste, type `allow pasting` when prompted.
+Once pasting has been allowed once, the warning will never be shown again.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/HZxshcqZev8dBvDwYD0v.png", alt="The 'Do you trust this code?' dialog when pasting code to Sources.", width="800", height="505" %}